Four young people died. Did teen driver cause accident, or is Union Pacific to blame?

 Now, a wrongful death civil trial that began Thursday in Fresno County Superior Court will determine whether Union Pacific was at fault for the deaths of driver Michaela Helen Smith, 19, of Sanger, and three passengers: Reuben Fernandez, 20, Angelina Marie Velasquez, 18, and David Alonzo Jr., 21, all of Fresno.
 A fourth passenger, Alexandra Sanchez Martinez, then 19, of Fresno, was the lone survivor.

 The collision happened during the early hours of Aug.
 19, 2013, at an unguarded railroad crossing on Jefferson Avenue near Golden State Boulevard.
-The crossing has no warning lights or crossing arms to warn motorists of fast-moving trains, Paboojian and Sample said.
+The crossing has no warning lights or crossing arms to warn motorists of fast-moving trains, Paboojian and Sample told the jury.
 The area also has no street lights, they said.

-The Jefferson Avenue train crossing is usual, Poobajian and Sample said, because it is a private road that is primarily used by Zim Industries, which sells irrigation equipment.
+The Jefferson Avenue train crossing is usual, Poobajian and Sample said, because it is a private road that is primarily used by Zim Industries, a well-digging and irrigation equipment business.
 There are red stop signs on both sides of the track, and white signs under the stop signs that say: “Private RXR Crossing.
 No Trespassing.”

 Black, however, told the jury that the victims were not trespassing on the night they were killed.

 If Jefferson Avenue had been a public railroad crossing, Union Pacific would be required to have crossing arms or warning signs and lights.
-But once the railroad and Zim industries learned that it would cost $250,000 to install warning signs and crossing arms, they decided against it.
+But once the railroad and Zim Industries learned that it would cost them $250,000 to install warning signs and crossing arms, they decided against it, Paboojian said.

 Attorneys for Union Pacific and Zim Industries, however, contend Smith is at fault because she failed to obey a stop sign.
 In court papers, Union Pacific and Zim Industries say the California Public Utilities Commission only requires the stop sign and white warning sign.